-Use strong brewed coffee in this quick and easy cake icing recipe with butter and vanilla extract.
+Use strong brewed coffee in this old-fashioned coffee icing recipe that's quick and easy to make with butter and vanilla extract.

-Use strong brewed coffee in this quick and easy cake icing recipe with butter and vanilla extract.
+Use strong brewed coffee in this old-fashioned coffee icing recipe that's quick and easy to make with butter and vanilla extract.

 I made this to top the "Best Brownies" recipe on this site.
 It was great.
 I used a little less vanilla, because I didn't want to run out.
 For the coffee, I used one single serving instant coffee package mixed with the three tablespoons of water.
 I melted the butter completely in the microwave.
 The icing came out thick and spreadable, and tasted great on the brownies.Read More